camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

       |-- server.xml <-- configuration file
 ```

-Furthermore, when your Liberty server is fully configured for Camunda Platform 7, the `server.xml` file should have the
+Furthermore, when your Liberty server is fully configured for Camunda 7, the `server.xml` file should have the
 following content:

 ```xml